Mental Health Support Numbers

 Community Mental Health Team at Coaling island, between the hours of 8am to 5pm, for advice and support.
 Tel: 20042307/20041659;

-Mental Welfare Office at the Primary Care Centre, between the hours of 8 am to 5 pm for advice and support.
+Approved Mental Health Professionals at the Primary Care Centre, between the hours of 8 am to 5 pm for advice and support.
 Tel: 20007831;

 For any Emergencies after 5pm on weekdays, and at any time in the day on weekends and public holidays, please contact our on-call team composed of a Mental Welfare Officer, Consultant Psychiatrist, qualified nurse and nurse manager on Tel: 20007831.